-The team should prepare for the survey off site so they are ready to begin the survey immediately upon entering the facility.
-The team coordinator should arrange an off-site preparation meeting with as many team members as possible, including specialty surveyors.
+The team should prepare for the survey off-site so they are ready to begin the survey immediately upon entering the CAH.
+The Team Coordinator should arrange an off-site preparation meeting with as many team members as possible, including specialty surveyors.
 This meeting may be a conference call if necessary.